The New Paradigm of Visual Interaction in the Age of AI

 Generative UI is the Future Trend

-Currently, interface designs must satisfy as many people as possible.
-Any experienced professional designer knows the main drawback of this approach - you can never completely satisfy anyone.
-Personalization and customization also play a relatively small role.
+Currently, interface design must satisfy as many people as possible.
+Any experienced professional designer knows the main drawback of this approach—you can never satisfy everyone completely.
+Personalization and customization play a relatively minor role.

-This application scenario is somewhat similar to the dynamic personalized cards implemented by Alipay's home screen based on location (displaying airport-related information at the airport).
+This application scenario is somewhat similar to Alipay's home screen, which uses dynamic personalized cards based on location (displaying airport-related information when at an airport).

-Moreover, generative UI is not limited to dynamic cards; it can also dynamically display an entire system for you based on personal data.
-The Generative UI and Outcome-Oriented Design article gives examples of what true personalization looks like:
+Moreover, Generative UI is not limited to dynamic cards; it can dynamically display an entire system based on personal data.
+As exemplified in the article Generative UI and Outcome-Oriented Design, this is true "a thousand people, a thousand faces" (extreme personalization):

-- For those with dyslexia - the application displays special fonts and color contrasts
+- Has dyslexia - the application displays special fonts and color contrast.

-- Although it is the same application, the interface, functions, etc. are all personalized
+- Although it is the same application, the interface, functions, etc., are all personally customized.

 Designers will also shift from universal design to personalized design, setting boundaries for various personalized scenarios to strengthen constraints on artificial intelligence.